William Deresiewicz: Career

 In 1998, Deresiewicz joined the faculty of Yale University.
 He taught courses in modern British fiction, Great Books, Indian fiction, and writing, among other areas.
-He left academia in 2008 after being denied tenure to become a full-time writer.
+He left academia in 2008 after being denied tenure and became a full-time writer.
 In 2012, he was awarded the Nona Balakian Citation for Excellence in Reviewing of the National Book Critics Circle.

 His All Points blog appeared on the American Scholar website from March 2011 to September 2013.

 Works

 A Jane Austen Education

 In this memoir of a sort, Deresiewicz admits that he was initially resistant to reading 19th-century British fiction.
-Soon, though, he discovered that Austen’s novels are valuable tools in the journey towards becoming an adult.
+Soon, though, he discovered that Austen's novels are valuable tools in the journey towards becoming an adult.

 Deresiewicz juxtaposes his reading of Jane Austen with insight into his own life.
 For example, the reader learns about his controlling father, a series of girlfriends that come and go, and the struggles of being raised in a religious household.